-Ask open questions about service users identity and the gender of partners.
+Ask open questions about a service users identity and the gender of partners.
 Ask open questions about whether they felt there was any kind of prejudice motivating an incident.
-Do not presume that everyone who reports homophobia is gay or that everyone in a mixed sex relationship is straight.
+Do not presume that everyone who reports homophobia is gay or that everyone in a mixed-sex relationship is heterosexual.
 Be open to the possibility of an incident being biphobic, even if a service user has not identified themselves as bisexual.

 Mind your language